- Half Angel/Half Demon

 Rap Sheet/Criminal Traits:

-Whilst making his investigation the Angel came across his Demonic counterpart who by coincidence was also looking for the same answers.
-They quickly concluded that so long as both sides continued warring and mortals were killed by being caught up in collateral damage then, there would no longer be any souls to fight about.
-They would therefore doom themselves.
+Whilst making his investigations the Archangel came across his Demonic counterpart who by coincidence was also looking for the same answers.
+They quickly concluded that as no side was ever prepared to listen to the other then an intervention needed to be made.

 Creation of the Spirit Realm

-The Gatekeeper suggested that he became that compromise.
-Since he was both Angel and Demon and allied to none of them then only he could make the right decisions without being tainted by opinion.
+Since he was both Angel and Demon and allied to none of them only he could make the right decisions without being byassed.
 He proposed that if a Demon had a valid claim on a Mortal Soul or a Soul he considered stained with darkness he would open a portal and send it to the Dark Realm, and conversely if a soul was full of light he would open a portal to the realm of light.

 Ending the War

-Though unhappy, Demons and Angels accepted the compromise as it would end the war not stop the conflicts altogether because their were other issues between them.
+Though unhappy, Demons and Angels accepted the compromise as it would end the war, albeit it did not stop the conflicts altogether because there were other issues between them.
 Seizing the opportunity the Gatekeeper got both sides to air their grievances.

 Role as Arbitrator